Vapor Taxes by State, 2018

-Vapor products, also known as electronic cigarettes, have become commonly displayed at gas stations, convenience stores, and stand-alone vapor stores since entering in the market in 2007.
-While there is currently no federal excise tax on vapor products, some states and localities have proposed and enacted taxes on vapor products.
-Localities in Alaska, Illinois, and Maryland levy their own excise taxes while the state does not.
+Vapor products, also known as electronic cigarettes, have become a common sight at gas stations, convenience stores, and stand-alone vapor shops since their market debut in 2007.
+Their desirability to customers is based on their ability to deliver nicotine without combustion and inhalation of tar.
+There is currently no federal excise tax on vapor products, but some states and localities have enacted their own vapor taxes at varying rates.

-There is a broader debate about the relative risk of vapor products compared to traditional cigarettes.
-Recent research shows that vaping is 95 percent less harmful compared to smoking cigarettes.
-However, states and localities are not necessarily considering the difference in health risk when taxing vapor.
-Opponents of aggressive vapor taxation argue that a high price could deter current cigarette smokers from using vapor as a tool for quitting.
-Proponents assert that the health risks of vapor usage are unknown and therefore taxes should be levied to offset any potential negative externalities.
+There is a broader conversation about the relative risk of vapor products compared to traditional cigarettes.
+Recent research from Public Health England shows that vaping is 95 percent less harmful compared to smoking cigarettes.
+Advocates of lower or no taxes on vapor products argue that high taxes could discourage current cigarette smokers from using vapor as a tool for quitting traditional cigarettes.
+Proponents of higher taxes assert that the health risks of vapor usage are unknown and any chance of young people picking up the habit is not worth the risk.

 Was this page helpful to you?